 In the 1970s, Vermonters wanted to protect the environment.
 But they also wanted places to live and to shop.
 The government passed a new law called Act 250.
 This law required people to get permission before building new roads or buildings.
 Some Vermonters disagreed with Act 250.
 They were afraid people would stop building businesses in Vermont.
 But others think that Act 250 has helped make Vermont a better place.

-The changes that were happening a generation ago are still happening today.
+The changes that were happening forty years ago are still happening today.
 Look around your town.
-How has it changed in the last generation?
+How has it changed since the 1980s?
 How has it stayed the same?

 Thinking About History